skiffos/SkiffOS/README.md

 Skiff supports modular configuration layers.
 A configuration directory contains kernel configs, buildroot configs, system overlays, and misc. files.

 Layers are named as `namespace/name`.
-For example, an ODROID XU4 configuration would be `odroid/xu`, and Docker is `apps/docker`.
+For example, a Raspberry Pi 4 configuration would be `pi/4` and Docker is `apps/docker`.

 ```
 ├── cflags:         compiler flags in files